jenkoian/hacktoberfest-checker/README.md

 Finally, I have to give a big shout out to [DigitalOcean](https://www.digitalocean.com/) and [Dev](https://dev.to/) for yet another awesome event and their support for this checker app also.

-### Doesn't DigitalOcean have their own progress checker now?
+### Doesn't DigitalOcean have their progress checker now?

 They do!
-However, I still think it's worth having a checker which doesn't require auth and allows you to check on your mates (or celebrity developers!).
+However, I still think it's worth having a checker that doesn't require auth and allows you to check on your mates (or celebrity developers!).

 Happy hacking!